massdriver-cloud/docs/docs/applications/03-deploying-application.md

 ---
-id: applications-deploying-application
+id: applications-deploy
-slug: /applications/deploying-application
+slug: /applications/deploy
-title: Deploying
+title: Deploy
-sidebar_label: Deploying
+sidebar_label: Deploy
 ---

 Once an application bundle has been published to the Massdriver Bundle Manager, it can be connected and configured via the UI and then deployed via UI or CLI.